"I get commissions for purchases made through links in this post."

 There are three hunting seasons available: early season, midseason, and late season.

-- Late season is when the snow starts swirling around at subzero temps but you still need to hook some treestands all months-long to successfully bait a deer or elk.
+- The late-season is when the snow starts swirling around at subzero temps but you still need to hook some treestands all months-long to successfully bait a deer or elk.

 That’s why you should gear yourself up with some 1200 gram insulated pairs of boots to protect your feet from being iced in long stationary positions.
 The soles should also be patterned with multi-directional rubber treads and lugs for slip resisting and snow clump shredding.